AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot.md

 >[!NOTE]
 >
->If you clear AEM Desktop cache, local file changes that are not synced to AEM are lost.
+>If you clear AEM desktop cache, local file changes that are not synced to AEM are lost.

 ## Know the AEM desktop app version {#know-app-version-v2}